What we see depends mainly on what we look for.

 But I do know I want to see all those off limit places, experience everything, explore those pathways, do everything that has been purposely withheld from me.
 If these things had to be purposely withheld from me, I wonder, are they not those that are specifically mine by birthright, that which precisely I was born to find?
 For I have lived more than half of my life in a tangled forest of my own.

 I was raised in it.

 At night I lay awake in bed and look out a huge window, that takes up more than half the expanse of my wall.
 Most often the trees, the clouds, or the winter fog, will be covering the stars, but on nights like this I toss, and am suddenly startled awake by a night so clear the stars are twinkling, as they say, in bright and merry profusion.
 The light in them reminds me of my father’s eyes, that to me contained the mysteries of life.
-It is so beautiful, this scene, and I am breathing slowly now, like resting after running for as long as I can remember, meditating upon the stars, in some sort of divine and sleepy ecstasy.
+It’s so beautiful, this scene, and I’m breathing slowly now, resting, after running for as long as I can remember.

-Suddenly it dawns on me (to use another celestial expression) that their light shines on everyone – the same stars, the same truths, regardless of perceived reflection, a person’s locale, even false perceptions, created by the shuttered nature of anyone’s mind.
-Suddenly it is most fitting that the magi were really astronomers.
+Suddenly it dawns (to use another celestial expression) that their light shines on everyone – the same stars, the same truths, regardless of perceived reflection, a person’s locale, even false perceptions, created by the shuttered nature of anyone’s mind.
+Suddenly it’s most fitting the magi were astronomers.

 Because the stars never change.
 They are always there.
 Only we, on the earth, do.

 I am a much less fearful person now.